Working Capital Management Definition:

 In the aspect of a balance sheet, current assets are known as gross working capital.
-You can describe current asset in the way that these are that short-term asset of an organization that can be converted anytime within one year or within short interval. sometimes it is very difficult to determine the exact time of the conversion of the current asset because of liability occurs on that asset.
-In such case the need will arising of arranging working capital financing.
+You can describe current asset in the way that these are that short-term asset of an organization that can be converted anytime within one year or within a short interval. sometimes it is very difficult to determine the exact time of the conversion of the current asset because of liability occurs on that asset.
+In such a case, the need will arise of arranging working capital financing.

 NETWORKING CAPITAL (NWC)

 You can easily understand NWC in two scenarios.
-First one is that it is just the difference between current asset and current liability of the business on its balance sheet.
-Another aspect is much deeper in its meaning like you can say that NWC is that part of the current asset that are fixed or permanent portion that are financed from long-term asset.
+First one is that it is just the difference between a current asset and a current liability of the business on its balance sheet.
+Another aspect is much deeper in its meaning like you can say that NWC is that part of the current asset that is fixed or permanent portion that is financed from a long-term asset.